 • Increased appetite

-• The dog often starts panting more, increased breathing
+• The dog often begins to pant more with increased breathing

-• Changed energy level in some dogs which can be interpreted as anxiety
+• Changed behaviour, for example, the energy level of some dogs can change, which can be interpreted as anxiety

 • Any infection may break out or an existing one may worsen

-What are some of the most common long-term side effects?
+What are some of the most common long-term side effects of cortisone in dogs?

 Some diseases and medical conditions require long-term treatment with cortisone.
 When cortisone needs to be prescribed for more than 3-4 months, new side effects can cause problems.
 The most common are:

-• Thinner skin and a thinner and more tired looking coat
+• Thinner skin and a thinner and "tirier" coat

 • Development of calluses or spots on the skin